Difference Between DSC and DTA

 Using a known calibration curve, the melting point can be determined.
 The equation is Q=mcΔT.
 It can also be used to determine the degradation temperature of polymers like polyethene terephthalate.

-The instruments used to carry out DSC usually vary in size and complexity, with the simpler models doing only temperature measurements of the sample, while the more complex versions are capable of measuring the kinetic energy of phase changes as well.
+The instruments used to carry out DSC vary in size and complexity, with the simpler models doing only temperature measurements of the sample, while the more complex versions are capable of measuring the kinetic energy of phase changes as well.

 What is DTA?

-Since the development of differential thermal analysis (DTA), or thermogravimetry (TG)/DTG, has become a routine technique in characterizing materials of interest to scientists and engineers.
+The development of differential thermal analysis (DTA), or thermogravimetry (TG)/DTG, has become a routine technique in characterizing materials of interest to scientists and engineers.

 It is a thermal analysis technique that measures mass loss as a function of temperature.
 DTA/TG/DTG is commonly used to identify the endothermic and exothermic reaction of material, including the onset and completion of the reaction, and to measure the thermal stability of a material.